CtrlK

 Trigger Term Quality

 Excellent coverage of natural trigger terms: 'A/B test,' 'split test,' 'experiment,' 'test this change,' 'variant copy,' 'multivariate test,' 'hypothesis.'
-These are terms users would naturally use when requesting this type of work.
+These are terms users would naturally use when requesting help with experimentation.

 3 / 3